CTLab-ITMO/CoolPrompt/README.md

     <a href="https://github.com/CTLab-ITMO/CoolPrompt/blob/stage/README.ru.md">Русский</a>
 </p>

-CoolPrompt is a framework for automative prompting creation.
+CoolPrompt is a framework for automative prompting creation and optimization.

 ## Quick install
 - Install with pip: